 In July 1942, the family received a second letter.
 The following is an excerpt from it.

 The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Pvt.
 Elmer F. Blonien had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.
 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
-When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”
+When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.

 Sometime during Elmer’s imprisonment at Cabanatuan, he became ill with malaria, which resulted in his developing a spleen infection.
 Elmer was put in the camp hospital on October 5, 1942.
 Abie Abraham, who was Elmer’s friend, was also in the hospital.
 In a letter to Elmer’s family, he told how Elmer talked about his family and how much he loved them.

+According to Albert DuBois of A Company, he saw Elmer twelve hours before Elmer died.
+Elmer no longer had the smile on his face that he always seemed to have.
+His face was filled with pain.
 DuBois spoke to the doctor treating Elmer.
 The doctor looked at him and said: “I don’t know if he can live without a spleen, but he can’t live with the one he has.”
 The doctor removed Elmer’s spleen without anesthesia, anesthetic, or the proper medical equipment.

 Both Dubois and Forest Knox, also of A Company, stated that Elmer was in terrible pain.
 According to Knox, Elmer lay on a stretcher all night after the surgery and held onto the handles of the stretcher twisting his hands in pain.
 The result was that the flesh was gone from the palms of his hands.
 During this time, Elmer never made a sound.